 3 Reasons You Should Be Using Living Soil

 Those that have used living soil have found that it is the best option when trying to grow bigger and healthier plants.
 Not only does it provide plants with nourishment that lasts, but it also reduces the need for pesticides or fungicides.

-When you are trying to turn organic matter into plant nutrition, microorganisms are essential.
+- Living Soil Contains Microorganisms - When you are trying to turn organic matter into plant nutrition, microorganisms are essential.
 They will eat the organic matter and fuel the growth process of your plants.
 It is important to remember that you only want aerobic microbes or oxygen-breathing microbes.
 They will help promote beneficial bacteria while killing off any pathogenic growth.
-Oregonism XL is a great source of beneficial bacteria and mycorrhizae that is highly concentrated and easy to mix into your soil.
+Oregonism XL is a great source of beneficial bacteria and mycorizzea that is highly concentrated and easy to mix into your soil.

 You Can Purchase Living Soil or Make It Yourself